Sections in this guide (click title to view)

 This is so that we can contact you if we need more information or to tell you the result of your application.

-To tell us about your new address, you'll need to fill in the school admissions change of address form and provide proof of your new address for you and your child.
+To tell us about your new address, you'll need to fill in the change of address form below and provide proof of your new address for you and your child.

 If you move after a specific date for reception, junior, secondary transfer and 14 to 19 applications (stated in the related booklets), your new address will be used for correspondence purposes only, all distance measurements would be considered from the previous address.